Perimeter of the southern Feral Woods

 AVL-2: But—

 ESCOM: WARNING.
-CRITICAL DANGER DETECTED.
+CRITICAL THREAT DETECTED.

-ESCOM: SWORD malfunction.
+ESCOM: MAGICK malfunction.

 ESCOM: SHOT malfunction.

-ESCOM: ESTREAM malfunction.
+ESCOM: ESTRM malfunction.

 KKS-93: AVL!
 What’s going on?
 We’re reading severe—

 ESCOM: WARNING.
-CRITICAL DANGER DETECTED.
+CRITICAL THREAT DETECTED.

 I couldn’t let it get away.